DB Tester Specification - Data Formats

 When load-order.txt does not exist in the dataset directory:

-- The framework does not automatically generate the file
+- The framework does not auto-generate the file

-To explicitly require the load order file, use:
+To require the load order file explicitly, use:

 @DataSet(tableOrdering = TableOrderingStrategy.LOAD_ORDER_FILE)This throws a DataSetLoadException if load-order.txt is not found.